June 24 - Paris Arrival

 Airfares both International and Domestic

-Transfers: Train Paris to Amsterdam vv
+Train Transfers, Taxis, and Others: Train Paris to Amsterdam VV

 More at the bottom